matthewbdaly/laravel-testing-recipes/chapter1.md

 Browser-based acceptance tests are the easiest to justify to non-technical users.
 They visibly work with the application by driving a real web browser to interact with it to ensure that it works as specified.
 They're also often the easiest way to get started writing tests.
 However, they have the disadvantage of being very much slower than unit tests, and are therefore not usually run as part of the standard test suite.

-Lower-level integration or unit tests are harder to justify.
+Lower-level integration or unit tests may be harder to justify.
 Someone else may not be able to see how your application is being tested, and therefore not be certain whether it's actually testing it or not.
 They may also feel more abstract, especially if you're mocking out some of the dependencies in your tests.
 For this, it's a good idea to generate code coverage stats regularly to make sure that you can demonstrate what proportion of your application is tested.

 Code coverage will tell you what parts of your application are and aren't tested, but they won't tell you if those tests are all that good.
 Fortunately, there are ways to verify that, which will be covered later.